 What motivated him?

 Brian didn’t want to use the term “mid-life crisis” initially, but that’s essentially why he took this bold step.
 Being bothered by his “pudgy” appearance during his entire adult life served as his stimulus to create a leaner and more youthful look for himself.
 Brian seems to have gotten what he wished for and is certainly proud of it.
+He told us about a friend of his that decided to get a neck lift in Birmingham in the UK after moving there with his family.
+It seemed this might have also played a part in Brian’s decision.
 Though he prefers not to wave a flag about his decision, he has no qualms about discussing it when asked.

 At what cost